Ceejhayzxc/Ceejhayzxc/README.md

 - Other: Bootstrap, AdminLTE

 ## 📌 Current Projects
-🏡 Digital HOA Resident Platform(Capstone - Ongoing)
+🏡 Digital HOA Resident Platform(Capstone Project - Ongoing)
-- A web app for HOA management with announcements, payments, and elections.
+- A platform designed as an innovative web-based system developed to enhance community engagement, governance, and transparency within residential communities.
+It centralizes and digitizes key HOA operations, empowering both residents and administrators with seamless access to information and services.

 ## 📌 Done Projects
 🏡 Tally Sheet and Dashboard for HOA monthly dues